ajgalle/InventoryApp/README.md

 # InventoryApp
+Check it out live <a href="http://inventoryapp.gear.host/"> here! </a>

-A web form with a masterpage made in Visual Studio Community 2017 and SQL Server 2014. jQuery, C#, ASP.net, ADO.net, bootstrap, and more!
+A web form with a masterpage made in Visual Studio Community 2017 and SQL Server 2014.
+It uses jQuery, C#, ASP.net, ADO.net, bootstrap, and more!

 What is this?